leggsimon/next/docs/overview/process.md

 At the outset of every quarter (i.e. 12 weeks) teams get together to discuss their objectives after talking to various stakeholders around the business.

+### Q3

-Here are the plans for **Q3**, August - September 2015 (2 months) :-
+Here are the plans for Q3, August - September 2015 (2 months) :-

-The focus is on these four things,
+The focus is on these six things,

 1. Team Frequency and Recency: MyFT enhancements; "Recommend"; include other content (video etc.)
 1. Team MyFt: Clippings, MyFT API.